 If you prefer to study independently, you can also study the programme fully online.

 Your study materials are available through the Student Portal and are specially written by academics appointed by LSE.
-These include a Student Guide and the programme handbook; subject guides and/or online course materials for each course studied; past examination papers and examiners’ commentaries; and Programme Regulations containing full details of syllabuses, programme structures and degree classification criteria.
+These include a Student Guide and the programme handbook; online course materials for each course studied; past examination papers and examiners’ commentaries; and Programme Regulations containing full details of syllabuses, programme structures and degree classification criteria.

 When you register, we will give you access to your Student Portal.
 You can then access your University of London email account and other key resources: